How to Export DataGridView to Excel File in VB.NET: A Practical Example Using IronXL

 End Sub

 The ExportToExcel method handles the actual export process.
 It creates a new IronXL WorkBook using the XLSX format, then iterates through the DataGridView to export both headers and data into the Excel sheet.
 The SetCellValue method efficiently places values into Excel cells using row and column indices.
+For more complex scenarios, you can use select range operations to manipulate multiple cells at once.
 The code uses the IsNewRow property to skip the empty row that appears at the bottom of editable DataGridViews.
 This approach ensures clean Excel output without unexpected blank rows.

-If you were implementing this feature in a web-based ASP.NET application, you would extend it further by returning the file as a downloadable response.
+If you're implementing this feature in a web-based ASP.NET MVC application, you would extend it further by returning the file as a downloadable response.
 In that case, you would use the Content-Disposition HTTP header to specify whether the Excel file should be displayed inline in the browser or forced as a download attachment.
 After the rendered end of the page lifecycle, the file is sent to the client.
-Similarly, ASP.NET WebForms developers may need to override the public override void VerifyRenderingInServerForm method when exporting controls to ensure the control renders properly.
+Similarly, ASP.NET WebForms developers may need to override the public override void VerifyRenderingInServerForm method when exporting controls to ensure proper rendering.
+For containerized deployments, IronXL's minimal dependencies make it an excellent choice for microservices architectures.

 How to Enhance Your Excel Export with Formatting?

 Professional Excel exports often require formatting to improve readability.
-IronXL provides extensive styling capabilities that can be applied during the export process.
+IronXL provides extensive styling capabilities that can be applied during the export process, including cell font and size customization and border and alignment options.
 Here's an enhanced version that includes formatting:

 ' Object sender